tc39/notes/meetings/2019-06/june-6.md

 YSV: Maybe policy we ask presenters whether they want notes to be taken before presentation?

-LBR: We've discussed a lot in meetings and reflector a lot about automatic transcription.
+LEO: We've discussed a lot in meetings and reflector a lot about automatic transcription.
 Reached out conclusion several times it's bad for several reasons.
 Being verbose is more work for who is taking notes.
 More work for people who read notes.
 Aki asked to be less verbose about taking notes, and it's in notes.
 Transcription is ok, but what I want to see is technical context, don't want to see typos, etc.

 TCN: Are you talking about manually taken notes or notes with automated transcription?

-LBR: People working hard to note everything, people shouldn't do all that work.
+LEO: People working hard to note everything, people shouldn't do all that work.
 Instead capturing context of what being said.
 Should be easier for note takers and for readers.

 TCN: I took notes my first two meetings and it was a lot.
 The purpose of automated transcription is to reduce the burden, not increase.